raspberrypigibbon/raspigibbon_ros/README.md

 ## Requirements

-requires the following to run:
+requires the following to run gazebo:

 * Ubuntu
   * Ubuntu Trusty 14.04